 Use the complaint and appeals process

-If you are not satisfied with the care you received, first try to resolve the problem with your doctor or with the plan.
+If you aren’t satisfied with the care you received, first try to resolve the problem with your doctor or with the plan.
 If you have a question about a particular treatment you did or did not receive, ask your doctor for an explanation.
 If you still are not satisfied with the results, file a written complaint or grievance as outlined in your member handbook.

 For answers to general insurance questions, for information about filing an insurance-related complaint, or to report suspected insurance fraud, call the Consumer Help Line at 1-800-252-3439 between 8 a.m. and 5 p.m., Central time, Monday-Friday, or visit our website at www.tdi.texas.gov.